wrjlewis/notion-search-alfred-workflow/README.md

 ## Tips

 - If you prefer using the Mac app of Notion, set the `useDesktopClient` environment variable in Alfred to `True`.
+- If you experience performance issues or slow searches, you may wish to set `enableIcons` to false.
+This changes the search results design so icons are in line with the title, it also disables the downloading of any Notion custom icons that you come across whilst searching.

 ## Download:
 https://github.com/wrjlewis/notion-search-alfred-workflow/releases/latest/download/Notion.Search.alfredworkflow